The Top 3 Nature Parks and Green Places to Visit in Chennai

-We only get items like snacks, ice creams and coffee from the few outlets operating inside.
+There is a canteen area serving items like snacks, ice creams and coffee.
 Surprisingly, most Chennai residents would not have visited this park and it continues to remain a hidden jewel with less crowd despite its central location.

 There are two options for going around the park.
-One can go by walk or take a hike in their battery operated vehicle.
+One can go by walk or take a ride in the electric car.
 Taking a walk is a nice experience as the long walk would be a good exercise.
 It take about three to four hours to cover the distance by walk.

-If you don't like the idea of walking for hours, the battery operated vehicle is a great option to go around the zoological park in an hour.
-We would not be able to decide the pace if we are taking the vehicle.
-Walking should be a better option for the reasonably fit individuals who are visiting the Zoo for the first time.
+If you don't like the idea of walking for hours, the electric car would take you around the zoological park in an hour.
+We would not be able to decide the pace as we have to move along with the vehicle.
+Walking should be a better option for reasonably fit individuals who are visiting the Zoo for the first time.

 These birds are the real globetrotters and they don't even need passports or visas to fly from one country to another.

 Snacks, coffee, tea and tender coconuts are sold outside the sanctuary but for a good meal, one needs to travel a minimum of half an hour before finding a good restaurant.
 It is a good idea to pack and carry food with us as they usually allow us to have food inside.

 The best months to visit are from November to February when the migratory birds visit.
 But if the lakes stay dry after a failed monsoon, the migratory birds give Vedanthangal a skip.
 Though such monsoon failures are rare, it happens once a while.
 It might be a good idea to visit after checking if the birds have arrived.